How to Manage Remote Work Teams: A 101 Guide

 Schedule regular check-ins

-As such, you should schedule regular check-ins, via video call, so that you can discuss details of the project both big and small.
-This can help ensure everyone is on the same page, and allow you to assess the amount of progress that’s been made in a day or week.
+As such, you should schedule regular check-ins, via video call.
+So that you can discuss details of the project both big and small.
+This can help ensure everyone is on the same page.
+And it will allow you to assess the amount of progress that’s been made in a day or week.

 Regular check-ins when used in tandem with the right technology can boost accountability among remote team members and help you accurately monitor progress and performance.